-The primary objective of the chiropractor is to use gentle manipulations that treat the spine and discs so that they are aligned properly.
-These manipulations are also designed to reduce muscle spasms and rebuild muscle strength with the aid of physical therapy.
+The primary objective of the chiropractor is to use gentle adjustments that treat the spine and discs so that they are aligned properly.
+Chiropractic adjustments are also designed to reduce muscle spasms and rebuild muscle strength with the aid of physical therapy.

-The chiropractor will first focus on reducing inflammation and check the neck, mid and low back.
-From there, the range of motion, disc injuries and muscle spasms will be examined.
+First, we’ll focus on reducing inflammation and check your neck, mid and low back.
+From there, the range of motion, disc injuries and muscle spasms may be examined.
 Other factors that will be noted are walking, posture and spinal alignment.
-A comprehensive exam provides an understanding of the individuals' body mechanics.
-X-rays and /or magnetic resonance imaging (MRI) may be taken along with the patient medical history to determine whether they can be treated.
+A comprehensive exam provides an understanding of the individuals' body mechanics and all details of the individual.
+X-rays and nervous system scans will be taken along with the patient medical history to determine whether they can be treated.

 Some cases of whiplash may only require ice and heat therapy to reduce inflammation and relax the muscles, respectively.
-Non-medicinal treatment may include acupuncture, massage or Transcutaneous electrical nerve stimulation (TENS).
+Other non-medicinal treatment that may be helpful includes acupuncture, massage or Transcutaneous electrical nerve stimulation (TENS).
 You should not try to make a treatment assessment yourself.
 Only a trained professional can evaluate your whiplash properly.

 If you have been in a car accident, even a minor one, or have suffered injuries to your neck, give us a call at 303-776-6767 to schedule your exam to check for whiplash and too see how chiropractic can help you!